What is Career Planning?

 Action Plan

-• Networking & Mentorship: Schedule regular informational interviews, attend industry events, and establish mentor check-ins to open doors and gain guidance.
+- Networking & Mentorship: Schedule regular informational interviews, attend industry events, and establish mentor check-ins to open doors and gain guidance.

-• Job Search Strategy: Craft tailored resumes and cover letters, practice interview techniques, and track applications systematically.
+- Job Search Strategy: Craft tailored resumes and cover letters, practice interview techniques, and track applications systematically.

-How is Career Planning Used in HRM?
+What is the use of Career Planning in HRM?

 Aligning Individual and Organizational Goals